raml-org/raml-java-parser/MISSING.md

 This list covers the current gap of features with the RAML 1.0 specification:

-#### `uses` key is only supported for root RAML documents and libraries
- The [spec](https://github.com/raml-org/raml-spec/blob/raml-10/versions/raml-10/raml-10.md#applying-libraries) allows using `uses` in any fragment.
-At this moment the parser only allows its use in root level RAML documents and libraries.

 #### `annotations` are no supported for scalar fields

 The [spec](https://github.com/raml-org/raml-spec/blob/raml-10/versions/raml-10/raml-10.md#annotating-scalar-valued-nodes) allows applying annotations to scalar nodes besides certain mapping nodes.
 Annotations at scalar level are not supported.